1964 New York World's Fair pavilions: Structures relocated

 Other structures were relocated at the end of the fair.
 Several international pavilions remained near New York City.
 Denmark's pavilion became a mall in Westport, Connecticut; India's pavilion became an office building in Clifton, New Jersey; and Japan's pavilion went to Manhattanville College.
 Further away, Austria's pavilion became a ski lodge in western New York; Malaysia's pavilion was donated to the University of Plano; the Paris pavilion became a bowling alley in East Stroudsburg, Pennsylvania; Spain's pavilion was relocated to a hotel in St. Louis, Missouri; and Switzerland's pavilion became a ski lodge in New Hampshire.
 The Thailand pavilion was rebuilt at Expo 67 in Montreal, the only structure from the 1964 fair that was reused as a world's fair pavilion.
 The West Berlin pavilion was acquired by a college in Woodridge, New York.

 In the state area, part of the Wisconsin Pavilion became a radio station in Neillsville, Wisconsin, while another part of the Wisconsin Pavilion was relocated to Pennsylvania and used as a ski lodge.
-The New England pavilion was moved to a mall in South Portland, Maine.
+The New England pavilion was moved to a mall in South Portland, Maine, where it was repurposed as a hotel building.
 Of the religious exhibits, the Christian Science pavilion was moved to Poway, California, while the Mormon pavilion became an meetinghouse in Plainville, New York.
 The US Royal Ferris wheel became the Uniroyal Giant Tire in Allen Park, Michigan, while the Johnson Wax pavilion became the Golden Rondelle Theater in Racine, Wisconsin.
 In addition, the Parker Pen pavilion became an administrative building in Missouri.
 One of the three structures near the World's Fair Marina became a cabin in upstate New York.
 Other structures, such as the Steaktown USA restaurant, Identity building, and South precinct building, were also acquired by organizations based in New York.